Learn to Golf

 Getting Started Playing Golf Is Easy - Get Out And Try It!

 Juniors and Teachers

 For juniors, there are a number of programs offered by the golf industry to get started.
-For a description of the National Golf in Schools program, read more here.
+For a description of the Future Links Golf in Schools program, read more here.

 Almost all golf facilities offer some form of beginner programs.
 The following link has a listing of the programs at leading golf facilities.